wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     https://www.nuocial.uk

-The Default username is "adt-webmaster" and the default password is the "first 12 characters of the value of your Object Storage Access Key"
+The Default username is "adt-webmaster" and the default password is the "ISGYNS2RXBR0"

 ---------------------------